orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 ## Introduction

-Open Source Stewards are defined in the CRA as a distinct category of economic actors, separate from Manufacturers.
+Open Source Stewards are defined in the CRA as a distinct category of legal persons, separate from Manufacturers.
 A Steward must be a legal person
 (a [registered legal entity](https://cra.orcwg.org/faq/stewards/who-can-be-steward/) such as a for-profit or non-profit company, a foundation, etc.).
 It should be distinguished from the Open Source Project itself.

-This is a new category of economic actor introduced by the CRA.
+This is a new category of legal persons introduced by the CRA.
 The role of Open Source Stewards distinguishes Open Source actors who do not monetize the software they produce from Manufacturers who do.
 It imposes a lighter regulatory burden on Stewards and reduces the risks they face in the event of non-compliance.